apache/mxnet/docs/tutorials/python/linear-regression.md

 2. **Symbol:** The actual MXNet neural network is composed using symbols.
-MXNet has different types of symbols, including variable placeholders for input data, neural network layers and operators that manipulate NDArrays.
+MXNet has different types of symbols, including variable placeholders for input data, neural network layers, and operators that manipulate NDArrays.

 3. **Module:** The module class in MXNet is used to define the overall computation.
-	It is initialized with model we want to train, the training inputs (data and labels) and some additional parameters such as learning rate and the optimization algorithm to use.
+	It is initialized with the model we want to train, the training inputs (data and labels) and some additional parameters such as learning rate and the optimization algorithm to use.